zhengkang128/OpenCV_Eyes_Lips_Painter/README.md

 1. Put input images in the input folder.
 2. Run virtual_painter.py script ``` python3 virtual_painter.py ```
 3. You will be prompted to give an input image.
 Provide the filename of the image you want to use as input.
 (Or enter 0 to take a photo.
 An OpenCV webcam window will pop-up.
 Press 's' to take a photo to use as input.)
 4. Two windows of trackbars will appear for input parameters for lips and eyes respectively.
-You may control the trackbars until you obtain your desired output
+You may control the trackbars until you obtain your desired output.
+5. Press 's' to save image.
+The image will be saved in the output folder.

 ![Alt Text](https://raw.githubusercontent.com/zhengkang128/OpenCV_Eyes_Lips_Painter/main/etc/6.png)